michaelti/michaelti.ca/src/collections/_posts/2020-04-20-Fantasy-in-Eb-by-Mathew-Montani.md

+---
+title: Fantasy in Eb by Mathew Montani
+---

-A Synthesia-style piano video that I produced with an extremely talented friend performing an original composition.
+A Synthesia-style piano video that I produced with an extremely talented friend performing an original composition at the Hamilton Academy of Music.

 <div class="post-video responsive-ratio responsive-ratio-2by1">
     <iframe src="https://www.youtube-nocookie.com/embed/Rt9wptpuilY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>